 “What are you talking about?”
 Hebe asked, still pretending to be clueless.
 Then she waved to the little boy.
 “Dong Dong, you can come in now.”

 The little boy called Dong Dong shot Chun a victory look and marched toward the table facing Hebe, sitting down at the little chair.
 Chun was still standing there stumped, wondering what game Hebe was playing.
 Not only was she ignoring him, treating him like an outsider, but she had… Wait, Chun thought.
 Had he missed her birthday?
 No, her birthday wasn’t coming yet.
 Then…why?
 He studied her then, seeing how she was drawing away zealously, concentrating on every stroke to the point that she had tuned out the rest of the world.
-He’d seen that expression on her already, but only when she was brain-storming for her stories.
+He’d seen that expression on her already, but only when she was brainstorming for her stories.
 He never knew she liked to paint as well.
-Then something dawn on him, her hair was long, longer than say last night when they said goodbye by her doorstep.
-She had her hair tied up in a pony-tail.
+Then something dawned on him, her hair was long, longer than say last night when they said goodbye by her doorstep.
+She had her hair tied up in a ponytail.
 And she was wearing jeans clothing, her light jacket was jeans material and her shorts that barely covered her knees were also out of jeans material.
 Only her T-shirt was white with some fancy design on it.

 “Strange…” Chun mumbled to himself.

 Then a series of heavy metal music roused Chun out of his trance.
 He stared ahead to see Hebe picked up her cell phone after completing a stroke.
-It must had been a text message because she punched some keys and stared at it for a while before turning to look straight into Chun’s eyes.
+It must have been a text message because she punched some keys and stared at them for a while before turning to look straight into Chun’s eyes.
 It was then that she decided to acknowledge his existence because she actually got up from her seat and approached Chun, her smile wry.